langchain-ai/langsmith-cookbook/tracing-examples/share-trace-streamlit/README.md

 )
 ```

-This syncs the log with Streamlit session state.
+This small utility bridges the chat log with the Streamlit session state.

 ### Prompt